Ilansos/NistCVEs2Slack/readme.md

 #### Extracting the Channel ID

     Navigate to Slack: Open your Slack workspace.
-    Find Your Channel: Go to the channel where you want notifications.
-    Open Channel Details: Click on the channel name at the top to view details.
+    Find Your Channel: Go to the channel where you want notifications.sud Open Channel Details: Click on the channel name at the top to view details.
     Locate the Channel ID: Usually found in the URL or under "More" in the channel details.